On July 14th, 1999, you made me complete.

 A nurse slipped you into my arms (all four pounds, fourteen ounces of sticky skin and soft bone), and I looked down at your tiny face and knew you for my own.

-These trembling hands were cradling the first great-granddaughter; the first niece; the first sister of a generation.
+These shaking hands cradled the first great-granddaughter; the first niece; the first sister of a generation.

 Ever our even girl.